-The Gold Coast Amateur Radio Association holds an Amateur Radio Test Session on May 14, 2022.
+The Gold Coast Amateur Radio Association holds a test session on June 11, 2022.
 The session will start promptly at 10:30 am.
 To participate, RSVP using the form below; it allows us to prepare the necessary paperwork in advance.
 Walk-ins are also welcome.
 If you would like to stay up to date on GCARA events, click here and subscribe to our Newsletter.

 Here is a detailed list describing the items exam applicants must bring to the exam session and prohibited from using during the test.

 All applicants must provide an FRN (FCC Registration Number) (see FRN instructions below) and must answer the Basic Qualification Question (felony conviction status question) on the 605 Form at the exam session.